karpfenproject/karpfen-dsl-tools/guides/kstates_grammar_guide.md

 ### Hierarchical States

-States can be nested arbitrarily deep.
-This supports decomposition into higher-level modes and concrete sub-behaviors.
+States can be nested arbitrarily deep - outer states represent high-level modes, inner states handle specific sub-behaviors.

 ### Executable Snippets via `EVAL`

-`EVAL { ... }` blocks are treated as raw code payload by the parser.
-Their content is captured as a single code string and is not semantically analyzed by ANTLR.
+`EVAL { ... }` blocks are opaque to the parser.
+ANTLR captures the content as a raw code string without any semantic analysis.

 ### Macro Calls in Actions